halvardssm/deno-nessie/README.md

 [Phinx](https://github.com/cakephp/phinx).
 Currently supports PostgreSQL, MySQL (and MariaDB) and SQLite.

+🚨 **Version 2.0.0 is soon to be released**: Follow the release candidates to try out the new features, assist with finding bugs, and give feedback!
+V2.0.0 is available on the branch [v2](https://github.com/halvardssm/deno-nessie/tree/v2) until release.

 If you would like to see your DB flavor supported, take a look at how to make a client plugin with examples in the [clients folder](./clients) or in the section [How to make a client](#how-to-make-a-client).